openjournals/buffy/docs/installation.md

 We will use here [Heroku](https://www.heroku.com) as an example service to deploy Buffy but you can use any other server or platform.

 **1.** Create a new app in heroku linked to the url of your fork of Buffy.
 Automatically Heroku will use the `heroku/ruby` buildpack.
+To process background jobs Buffy needs `redis` installed, several add-ons providing it are available: Heroku Redis, RedisGreen, Redis To Go, etc.

 **2.** In the app settings add the following Config Vars: